torbs/eik-lib.github.io/docs/server_rest_api.md

 **Method:** `GET`

-Retrieves an overview of the latest major versions of a NPM package.
+Retrieves an overview of the latest major versions of an NPM package.

 ```bash
 https://:assetServerUrl:port/npm/:name